Shop With Confidence: FREE Growing & Glowing Promise

 • There is a cannibalistic predatory Firefly that mimics other Firefly species to eat them

-• Can ‘reflex bleed’ a nasty tasting substance if a bird or lizard tries to eat them
+• Can ‘reflex bleed’ a nasty-tasting substance if a bird or lizard tries to eat them

-• Some species of Firefly larvae are aquatic and have gills, others live entirely in trees
+• Some species of Firefly larvae are aquatic and have gills; others live entirely in trees

 Firefly on a Leaf

 Both males and females blink, using a type of bug Morse Code.
 If the pair's blinking syncs up, they are a match!
 They are able to blink because of a special organ in their abdomens.
-Combining chemicals called luciferin, enzymes called luciferases, and oxygen with ATP (in the cells of every living organism) they create 'cold' light.
-It is believed the flashing, which can range from vivid yellow, and yellowish-orange, to green and yellowish-green, is created by controlling how much oxygen goes to this special organ.
+Combining chemicals called luciferin, enzymes called luciferases, and oxygen with ATP (in the cells of every living organism), they create 'cold' light.
+It is believed the flashing, which can range from vivid yellow and yellowish-orange to green and yellowish-green, is created by controlling how much oxygen goes to this special organ.

-These glowing chemicals are being studied to treat disease, are being used in equipment that’s detecting life in outer space, and are even tested for helping stop food spoilage and bacterial contamination.
+These glowing chemicals are being studied to treat disease, are being used in equipment that’s detecting life in outer space, and are even being tested for helping stop food spoilage and bacterial contamination.

 The blinking starts around the end of June and continues through August in most parts of the United States, but the adult beetles are emerging in spring and still flying around until fall.
-If you see a flying Lightning Bug at night - then it is a male, the females stay closer to the ground for protection and blink from there.
-The female’s flash acts like a beacon and the flying male's twinkle in return.
+If you see a flying Lightning Bug at night, then it is a male; the females stay closer to the ground for protection and blink from there.
+The female’s flash acts like a beacon, and the flying male's twinkle in return.
 Every Firefly species has its own patterns of flashes and blinks.

 Favorite Food and Lifecycle